Direct search (in known database)

 DataBank is an analysis and visualisation tool that contains collections of time series data on a variety of topics.
 You can create your own queries; generate tables, charts, and maps; and easily save, embed, and share them.
-Watch the tutorial and read the FAQs.
 Depending on the subject, it covers the period 1960 to last year.

 OECD iLibrary is OECD’s online library for books, papers and statistics and the gateway to OECD’s analysis and data.
-However, many content areas are freely available to any site visitor, such as the OECD Factbook, Working Papers, OECD Key Tables, and more.
+However, many content areas are freely available to any site visitor, such as the Papers, Statistics and more.